Contents Menu Expand Light mode Dark mode Skip to content

 Exploring the Netflix catalog using full-text search

-The tutorial illustrates the BM25 ranking algorithm for information retrieval, by exploring how to manage a dataset of Netflix titles.
+The usage guide illustrates the BM25 ranking algorithm for information retrieval, by exploring how to manage a dataset of Netflix titles.

 Netflix Tutorial